lucasbesen/lucasbesen/README.md

 ## Hi there 👋

-I'm a Software Engineer that loves to work with great and complex things.
+I'm a Software Engineer who loves to work with complex things.
 I have passion for solving problems, delivering great user experiences and making ideas come to life.

 I've worked mostly in a full-stack approach and I learned strong concepts about backend, frontend web and mobile.
-Nowadays I've been focusing on frontend development specially in mobile applications.

 Some hard skills I've been practicing and I have experience to help anyone:

-- JavaScript
+- JavaScript/TypeScript
 - React and React Native
 - Frontend architectures using either state management tools like Redux/Mobx or GraphQL clients like Relay/Apollo
-- Backend development using Node.js with emphasis on GraphQL APIs
+- Backend development using Node.js

 I'm passionate about self-improvement.
 Some soft skills I have:

+- Lifelong learner
 - Very communicative
 - Friendly and helpful
 - Really like to help the dev community